YuraKostin/ILED/README.md

 const state: State = dataOf(initialOf(true)); // {type: 'Data', data: {type: 'Initial', data: true}}
 ```

 There is a caveat for literals.
-If you need literal, you should use `as const` for the literal value
+If you need literal, you should use `as const` for the literal type value

 ```ts
 import {dataOf, initialOf} from "./index";